luisangelgare/FD_Scanning_Tool/README.md

-# FD Scanning Tool
+# SIaD Tool

-Welcome to the comprehensive **Frequency-Domain (FD) Scanning Tool** for modern power system applications.
-This open-access, multi-platform tool is implemented in **MATLAB/Simulink** and **Python/PSCAD** environments and is freely available for use.
+Welcome to the **Stability and Interactions assessment in the frequency-Domain (SIaD)** tool for modern power system applications.
+This free-access, multi-platform tool is implemented in **MATLAB/Simulink** and **Python/PSCAD** environments.

-The **FD Scanning Tool** has been developed as part of the **MSCA-ADOreD** project, funded by the European Union’s Horizon Europe Research and Innovation Programme under the **Marie Skłodowska-Curie grant agreement No. 101073554**.
+The **SIaD Tool** has been developed as part of the **MSCA-ADOreD** project, funded by the European Union’s Horizon Europe Research and Innovation Programme under the **Marie Skłodowska-Curie grant agreement No. 101073554**.

 ---